DETAILED ACTION

 Lindsay teaches mandelic acid has a pH in the range of 3 to 4.5 (paragraphs 0004, 0009), therefore, a person of ordinary skill in the art would expect an aqueous solution of mandelic acid to have a similar pH.
 Furthermore, Lindsay’s Table 1C shows compositions containing mandelic acid had a pH range from 3.5 to 3.9 (Table 1C).
 Lindsay’s teaching that mandelic acid has a pH of 3 to 4.5, and examples of compositions containing mandelic acid with a pH from 3.5 to 3.9 overlap on the instantly claimed pH of 3 to 4 as recited in claim 25.

-Lindsay does not teach the composition is a clear gel or the refractive index of the water phase (claims 11 – 13 and 15).
+The combination of Lindsay and Meyer does not teach the composition is a clear gel or the refractive index of the water phase.

 Kux teaches an antiperspirant composition with an alpha hydroxycarboxylic acid (abstract, paragraph 0032).
 Kux teaches that the inclusion of mandelic acid in a deodorant composition contributes to high transparency (paragraph 0094).